 The usual standard for white pizza is to use ricotta cheese.
 While I do like ricotta (heck I like nearly every cheese), I don’t usually have it in my fridge.
 So, I switched cheeses and used mozzarella instead.
-The nice thing about this recipe (or nearly any pizza recipe) it’s flexible and you can change it to suit your tastes or whatever ingredients you have at hand.
+The nice thing about this recipe (or nearly any pizza recipe) is that it’s flexible and you can change it to suit your tastes or whatever ingredients you have at hand.

 Once the dough is ready (or bought), all you have to do is chop the garlic, shred the cheese, and sprinkle basil over your dough.
 If you’re really pressed for time (or feeling lazy) use the pre-shredded mozzarella.
 I recommend you get the fresh if possible though; it tastes much better.

 Substitutions and Variations for Pizza Without Ricotta